Last Updated: 28th July, 2021

 Currency data courtesy coinmill.com

-Due to economic uncertainty surrounding Brexit, the value of the GBP has fluctuated drastically in recent years.
+Due to economic uncertainty surrounding Brexit and the global impact of coronavirus, the value of the GBP has fluctuated drastically in recent years.

 When transferring from GBP to ZAR, always check the current and previous exchange rates.

 This will inform you of the best time for you to change up your money.